OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 **15\.
 Accessibility of these Terms and Conditions on Data Protection**

-These Terms and Conditions on Data Protection are accessible from any website of the XING Websites under the link "Data Protection".
+These Terms and Conditions on Data Protection are accessible from any website of the XING Websites under the link "Privacy Policy".

 Privacy and security at XING